Cluster actions

 activating_standby

-As a result of the Activate standby action, the Standby master was activated, but some errors occurred during the subsequent configuration process
+As a result of the Activate standby action, the standby master was activated, but some errors occurred during the subsequent configuration process

 ready to upgrade